younisshah/nazar/README.md

 ## Nazar

+[Tile38](http://tile38.com) is an open source (MIT licensed), in-memory geolocation data store, spatial index, and realtime geofence.
+It supports a variety of object types including lat/lon points, bounding boxes, XYZ tiles, Geohashes, and GeoJSON.

-A Tile38 client in rust!
+nazar is a Tile38 client in rust!

-The API is a bit weird although it's set to change in future versions.
+The API is a bit sane now albeit still weird.

 ### Install